btalpers/iTerm2-Color-Schemes/README.md

 The Pro Light theme was adapted from the Pro theme by [crowsonkb](https://github.com/crowsonkb) using her [iterm_schemer](https://github.com/crowsonkb/iterm_schemer) tool.

-The Fahrenheit theme was created by [jonascarpay](https://github.com/jonascarpay) based on [fcpg](https://github.com/fcpg)'s [vim-fahrenheit](https://github.com/fcpg/vim-fahrenheit) Vim theme.

-The Calamity theme was created by [Pustur](https://github.com/Pustur)

-The Purple Peter theme was created by [DeChamp](https://github.com/dechamp)

-The Purple Rain theme was created by [msorre2](https://github.com/msorre2)

-The ChallengerDeep theme was found [here](https://github.com/challenger-deep-theme/vim) and ported to iTerm by [eendroroy](https://github.com/eendroroy)

-The Hopscotch theme was created by [Jan T. Sott](https://github.com/idleberg/Hopscotch)

-The Nocturnal Winter theme was created by [Shriram Balaji](https://github.com/Shriram-Balaji)

-The Rebecca theme was created [vic](https://github.com/vic) based on his [emacs rebecca-theme](https://github.com/vic/rebecca-theme)

-The Whimsy theme was created by [Rod](https://github.com/rod)

-The Chester theme was created by [KH](https://github.com/spectralkh)

-The Kolorit theme was created by [thomaspaulmann](https://github.com/thomaspaulmann)

-The Cyberpunk theme was created by [Murderlon](https://github.com/Murderlon/cyberpunk-iterm)

-The LoveLace theme was created by [nalanbar](https://github.com/nalanbar) based on a dotfile from [elenapan](https://github.com/elenapan)

-The Framer theme was created by [markogresak](https://github.com/markogresak) based on [Framer Syntax Theme](https://www.producthunt.com/posts/framer-syntax-theme) provided by [Framer](https://framer.com).

-The Lab Fox theme was created by [theatlasroom](https://github.com/theatlasroom) inspired by the [Gitlab design system](https://design.gitlab.com)

-The Unikitty theme was created by [jakebathman](https://github.com/jakebathman)

-The Primary theme was created by [jayanthkoushik](https://github.com/jayanthkoushik) based on [Google's vim colorscheme](https://github.com/google/vim-colorscheme-primary).

-The Andromeda theme was created by [memije](https://github.com/memije) based on [EliverLara](https://github.com/EliverLara/)'s [Andromeda](https://marketplace.visualstudio.com/items?itemName=EliverLara.andromeda) VS Code theme.

-The Night Owlish Light theme was created by [praveenpuglia](https://github.com/praveenpuglia) based on [sdras](https://github.com/sdras)'s [Night Owl](https://github.com/sdras/night-owl-vscode-theme) VS Code theme.

-The Midnight In Mojave theme was created by [OberstKrueger](https://github.com/oberstkrueger) based on the colors outlined in the [Human Interface Guidelines](https://developer.apple.com/design/human-interface-guidelines/macos/overview/themes/)

 If there are other color schemes you'd like to see included, drop me a line!

 ## Extra